longhornopen/chatter/INSTALL.md

 ### As a schedule runner

-Several features need a schedule runner.
+You'll also need one schedule runner.
 Two ways to get one up and running are:
 * The Docker image, using the command `php artisan schedule:work`, or
 * A crontab similar to the one at https://laravel.com/docs/8.x/scheduling#running-the-scheduler